 Can I change my mind about end-of-life plans later on?

 Absolutely.
-Advance care planning is a continuous discussion.
-Should you complete any forms, such as an advance directive, this can be revoked at any time, so long as you still have the capacity to make that decision or complete new forms.
+Advance care planning is a continuous conversation.
+Should you complete any forms, such as an advance directive, it can be revoked at any time—as long as you still have the capacity to make that decision or complete new forms.

 What’s the difference between advance care planning and hospice care?

-Advance care planning may include a discussion about hospice care, how it works, and how it fits in to choices about end-of-life care.
+Advance care planning may include a discussion about hospice care, how it works, and how it fits into your choices about end-of-life care.

-Hospice care is a care choice that a person may make if he/she is diagnosed with a terminal illness with a life expectancy of six months or less.
-When someone chooses hospice, he/she signs a statement saying that they accept palliative care instead of other Medicare-covered treatments for the illness.
+A person may choose hospice care if they're diagnosed with a terminal illness with a life expectancy of six months or less.
+When someone chooses hospice, they sign a statement saying they accept palliative care instead of other Medicare-covered treatments.
 Learn more about how hospice works.

 What does advance care planning cost?

-There are two ways you can receive advance care planning; each has different cost implications:
+There are two ways you can receive advance care planning.
+Each has different cost implications, depending on how your provider bills for the service:

-- If you receives advance care planning separate from the Annual Wellness Visit, you will have to pay the 20% cost-sharing (after the Part B deductible) associated with using this service, as you would with other Medicare-covered services.
+- If you receive the advance care planning benefit separate from your Annual Wellness Visit, you will have to pay 20% of the cost of this service (after the Part B deductible), as you would with other Medicare-covered services.